 The main driving force in a regional subduction system is the pull of the sinking slab.
-Resistive forces include viscous drag on the slabs, frictional or viscous resistance at the contact between subducting and overriding plates, visco-plastic resistance of the subducting plates to bending into the trench and when they reach upper-lower mantle boundary (ULMB) at 660 km depth, and viscous drag on the base of the plate (e.g. Forsyth and Uyeda, 1975; Carlson et al., 1983; Conrad and Hager, 1999).
+Resistive forces include viscous drag on the slabs, frictional or viscous resistance at the contact between subducting and overriding plates, viscoplastic resistance of the subducting plates to bending into the trench and when they reach the upper-lower-mantle boundary (ULMB) at 660 km depth, and viscous drag on the base of the plate (e.g. Forsyth and Uyeda, 1975; Carlson et al., 1983; Conrad and Hager, 1999).
 For subducting plates, the latter force, basal drag, is assumed to be dominantly resistive, although we note that it can be a driving force (e.g. Becker and Faccenna, 2011; Stotz et al., 2018).
 A driving basal drag can occur where mantle flow, driven by the global system of sinking slabs and aided by rising plumes, provides additional forcing on a regional plate configuration (Coltice et al., 2019).
 We will not consider such external forces here.
 The regional subduction resistive forces counteract up to 90% of slab pull, with the largest contribution from viscous resistance between the subducting slabs and the surrounding mantle (e.g. Schellart, 2004; Capitanio et al., 2007).
-It is debated what the relative importance of the resistive forces is, and how their contributions vary between different subduction zones, and how this might contribute to the variability in subduction zone behaviour (e.g. Conrad et al., 2004; Husson et al., 2012).
+It is debated what the relative importance of the resistive forces is and how their contributions vary between different subduction zones and how this might contribute to the variability in subduction zone behaviour (e.g. Conrad et al., 2004; Husson et al., 2012).

 It has been noted that present-day plates with large subducting slabs attached do not display a correlation between plate size and plate velocity, as might be expected if basal drag played a significant role in the subduction force balance (e.g. Forsyth and Uyeda, 1975; Conrad and Hager, 1999; Fig. 1).
-Conrad and Hager, (1999) suggested that high plate viscosity, which would lead to substantial loss of energy in bending of the subducting plate at the trench (i.e. high bending resistance relative to basal drag), might be responsible for this lack of correlation.
-Their estimate of effective plate viscosity (about two orders of magnitude higher than the asthenosphere, i.e. average effective lithospheric viscosity of about 10^{23} Pa·s for a mantle viscosity of 10^{21} Pa·s) has been confirmed by a range of subsequent studies (e.g. Zhong and Davies, 1999; Buffett and Rowley, 2006).
-However, dynamic subduction models with a mobile trench have shown that plates with such effective viscosities tend to adjust their dips and trench velocities to minimise energy lost in bending thus limiting the effect on plate velocities (e.g. Bellahsen et al., 2005; Capitanio et al., 2007; Ribe, 2010).
+Conrad and Hager (1999) suggested that high plate viscosity, which would lead to substantial loss of energy in the bending of the subducting plate at the trench (i.e. high bending resistance relative to basal drag), might be responsible for this lack of correlation.
+Their estimate of effective plate viscosity (about 2 orders of magnitude higher than the asthenosphere, i.e. an average effective lithospheric viscosity of about $10^{23}$ Pa s for a mantle viscosity of $10^{21}$ Pa s) has been confirmed by a range of subsequent studies (e.g. Zhong and Davies, 1999; Buffett and Rowley, 2006).
+However, dynamic subduction models with a mobile trench have shown that plates with such effective viscosities tend to adjust their dips and trench velocities to minimise energy lost in bending, thus limiting the effect on plate velocities (e.g. Bellahsen et al., 2005; Capitanio et al., 2007; Ribe, 2010).

 Other work, using regional dynamic subduction models, has shown that low basal drag, resulting from low asthenospheric viscosities, may be important for understanding trench motions as observed on Earth (Billen and Arredondo, 2018).
-Trench motions tend to be only a small fraction of plate convergence velocity (on average, throughout the Cenozoic, about 10%, Lallemand et al., 2005; Sdrolias and Müller, 2006; Goes et al., 2011).
+Trench motions tend to be only a small fraction of plate convergence velocity (on average, throughout the Cenozoic, about 10%; Lallemand et al., 2005; Sdrolias and Müller, 2006; Goes et al., 2011).
 On the other hand, the type of free subduction models used to investigate the effects of plate bending can lead to trench motions that are up to 100% of convergence (Capitanio et al., 2007), although models featuring an overriding plate result in smaller relative trench velocities (Garel et al., 2014).
-Furthermore, although most trenches retreat, 20-35% of trench segments in the past 100 Myr advanced (Goes et al., 2011; Williams et al., 2015).
-Small variations in the balance between the forces affecting the upper and the subducting plates have been proposed to determine the direction of trench motion (Husson et al., 2012; Capitanio, 2013; Alsaif et al., 2020) and for such a mechanism to be effective, a low asthenospheric viscosity is likely required.
-Billen and Arredondo, (2018) showed that a low-viscosity asthenosphere (with non-linear, strain-rate dependent rheology leading to average asthenospheric viscosities of 10^{19} - 10^{20} Pa·s and minimum viscosities as low as 10^{18} - 10^{19} Pa·s, relative to maximum lithospheric viscosities of 10^{24} Pa·s) facilitated small trench motions and periods of both trench advance and retreat.
+Furthermore, although most trenches retreat, 20%-35% of trench segments in the past 100 Myr advanced (Goes et al., 2011; Williams et